Opera on Sydney Harbour, Fleet Steps, Mrs Macquaries Point

-The pre-performance shuttle service starts at 4:30pm until 7:30pm and loops from
+The pre-performance shuttle service starts at 4:30pm and runs

-the Domain Car Park (departing from Sir John Young Crescent on the ground floor) to
+on a loop from the Domain Car Park (departing from Sir John Young Crescent on the

-The post-performance shuttle service starts from 10:15pm until midnight and stops at both the Art Gallery of NSW and the Domain Car Park.
+The post-performance shuttle service starts from 8:45pm and runs until midnight, or until the last patron has left, and stops at both the Art Gallery of NSW and the Domain Car Park.

 The Handa Opera on Sydney Harbour shuttle bus departs from the ground floor of the Domain Car Park and is wheelchair accessible.

-Yellow Water Taxis run a special service during the Handa Opera on Sydney Harbour performance season.
+Water taxis run a special service during the Handa Opera on Sydney Harbour performance season.

 Handa Opera on Sydney Harbour is an open-air and all-weather event

 The venue, audience seating, and the stage are completely uncovered.
 The event is an all-weather experience and Opera Australia is committed to going ahead with a performance of Handa Opera on Sydney Harbour even in doubtful or unfavourable weather conditions.
 Please come prepared so that you are as comfortable as possible, and ready to support the performers, who will carry on singing in the rain.

 Bring warm and waterproof clothing